General hyperplane sections of log canonical threefolds in positive characteristic: Geometrically log canonical (resp. geometrically klt) singularities

 \begin{defn} Let $(x \in X)$ be a normal surface singularity, $f: Y \to X$ be a proper birational morphism from an integral scheme $Y$ and $\Exc(f) = \sum_{i=1}^n E_i$ be the irreducible decomposition of the exceptional locus. \begin{enumerate} \item We say that $f$ satisfies the \emph{$(*)$-condition} if \begin{enumerate} \item $E_i$ is a smooth curve over $\kappa(x)$ for every $i$, and \item the scheme theoretic intersection $E_i \cap E_j$ is smooth over $\kappa(x)$ for every $i \neq j$. \end{enumerate} \item We say that $f$ satisfies the \emph{$(**)$-condition} if there exists an \'{e}tale surjective morphism $\phi : X' \to X$ from a scheme $X'$ such that the base change $f'_{x'}: Y \times_X \Spec(\sO_{X',x'}) \to \Spec(\sO_{X',x'})$ of $f$ satisfies the $(*)$-condition for every closed point $x' \in X'$. \end{enumerate} \end{defn}

 \begin{lem} Let $X$ be a $2$-dimensional normal variety over a field $k$.
-We assume that the following conditions are satisfied: \begin{enumerate}[label=\textup{(\roman*)}] \item $X$ is smooth over $k$ outside a finite closed points $x_1, \dots, x_n \in X$. \item For every $i$, the residue field $\kappa(x_i)$ of $X$ at $x_i$ is separable over $k$. \item For every $i$, there exists a resolution $f_i : Y_i \to \Spec(\sO_{X,{x_i}})$ which satisfies the $(**)$-condition. \end{enumerate} If $X$ is log canonical (resp.~klt), then $X$ is geometrically log canonical (resp.~geometrically klt) over $k$. \end{lem}
+We assume that the following conditions are satisfied: \begin{enumerate}[label=\textup{(\roman*)}] \item $X$ is smooth over $k$ outside finitely many closed points $x_1, \dots, x_n \in X$. \item For every $i$, the residue field $\kappa(x_i)$ of $X$ at $x_i$ is separable over $k$. \item For every $i$, there exists a resolution $f_i : Y_i \to \Spec(\sO_{X,{x_i}})$ which satisfies the $(**)$-condition. \end{enumerate} If $X$ is log canonical (resp.~klt), then $X$ is geometrically log canonical (resp.~geometrically klt) over $k$. \end{lem}

+\begin{proof} After shrinking $X$, we may assume that $X$ is smooth over $k$ outside a single closed point $x \in X$.
+Moreover, we may assume that there exists a resolution $f: Y \to X$ which is isomorphic outside $x$ and whose restriction to $\Spec(\sO_{X,x})$ satisfies the $(**)$-condition.
+We note that $X$ is not regular at $x$ since $\kappa(x)$ is separable over $k$ (\cite[Lemma 00TV]{Sta}).
+In particular, we have $\Exc(f) \neq \emptyset$.